 However, none of these findings alone is diagnostic, and each is evaluated by its trend (ie, worsening or improving) and in the overall clinical context, including physical signs.
-Recently, near-infrared spectroscopy have been introduced as noninvasive and rapid techniques that may measure the degree of shock; however, these techniques have yet to be validated on a larger scale.
+Recently, near-infrared spectroscopy has been introduced as a noninvasive and rapid technique that may measure the degree of shock; however, this technique has yet to be validated on a larger scale.

 Recognizing the cause of shock is more important than categorizing the type.
 Often, the cause is obvious or can be recognized quickly based on the history and physical examination, aided by simple testing.